 Observation Audit Result # Of MCOs # Of LOBs 1 MCO percentage of final inpatient encounters that are institutional is 1.5 deviations or more above or below the benchmark which could indicate that not all encounters are complete.
-1 1 2 MCO percentage of substance use or abuse diagnosis codes is 1.5 deviations or more above or below the benchmark which could indicate inaccurate use of diagnosis codes.
-5 6 3 MCO utilization rate is 1.5 deviations or more above or below the benchmark which could indicate that not all encounter submissions are complete.
-8 10 4 MCO ratio of residential care facility encounters to home health encounters is 1.5 deviations or more above the benchmark which could indicate that not all encounter submissions are complete or coded correctly.
-2 2 5 MCO median lag time between service data and encounter submission date per encounter is 1.5 deviations or more above the benchmark which could indicate that not all encounter submissions are timely.
-4 5 6 MCO has at least one month where the median monthly submissions are 1.5 deviations or more above or below their own benchmark which could indicate that not all encounter submissions are complete.
-10 12 7 MCO submitted encounters in which the Interchange Control Number (ICN) of the encounter is equal to the value of the previous ICN field identified on the same record.
-4 5
+3 4 2 MCO percentage of substance use or abuse diagnosis codes is 1.5 deviations or more above or below the benchmark which could indicate inaccurate use of diagnosis codes.
+7 12 3 MCO utilization rate is 1.5 deviations or more above or below the benchmark which could indicate that not all encounter submissions are complete.
+13 22 4 MCO ratio of residential care facility encounters to home health encounters is 1.5 deviations or more above the benchmark which could indicate that not all encounter submissions are complete or coded correctly.
+8 13 5 MCO median lag time between service data and encounter submission date per encounter is 1.5 deviations or more above the benchmark which could indicate that not all encounter submissions are timely.
+4 9 6 MCO has at least one month where the median monthly submissions are 1.5 deviations or more above or below their own benchmark which could indicate that not all encounter submissions are complete.
+14 27 7 MCO submitted encounters in which the Interchange Control Number (ICN) of the encounter is equal to the value of the previous ICN field identified on the same record.
+7 14

 Observation Audit Result # Of MCOs # Of LOBs 8 MCO submitted encounters in which the ICN was reused on at least one other encounter by the same MCO with the same encounter type and member; however, none of the encounters were for the same record originally submitted.
-3 3 9 MCO submitted encounters in which the Provider Specialty Type field has a value of "999".
-4 5 10 MCO submitted inpatient encounters that have a length of stay equal to 1 day.
-3 4 11 MCO submitted replacements and voids greater than 2 years from the date of service.
-1 1 12 MCO submitted encounters that do not include the allowed amount or paid amount as required per the 2020 CMS final rule.
-10 12 13 MCO submitted encounters in which the paid amount of final encounter at the header level does not equal the sum of the paid amount at the line level.
-1 1 14 MCO sample support provided did not tie to the encounter data.
-1 1 15 MCO submitted the reconciliation with a variance greater than 3%.
-1 All 16 (Field audit only) Data metrics collection and comparison tests compared aggregated metrics calculated from encounters against metrics calculated by the MCO from their claims systems and/or data warehouses.
-Differences between the two metrices raise potential questions and/or risks of compliance related to completeness, accuracy, and timeliness of the MCOs encounter data.
-There were four sets of metrics for comparison: 1 All Total count of final encounters Total paid amount of final encounters Total count of members with at least one encounter Total count of encounters with paid amount > \$0.00 Overall, the MCO's claim reports reconcile within immaterial degrees of variance.
+6 11 9 MCO submitted encounters in which the Provider Specialty Type field has a value of "999".
+8 13 10 MCO submitted inpatient encounters that have a length of stay equal to 1 day.
+7 11 11 MCO submitted encounters that do not include the allowed amount or paid amount as required per the 2020 CMS final rule.
+13 25 12 MCO submitted the reconciliation with a variance greater than 3%.
+1 All 13 (Field audit only) Data metrics collection and comparison tests compared aggregated metrics calculated from encounters against metrics calculated by the MCO from their claims systems and/or data warehouses.
+2 All Differences between the two metrices raise potential questions and/or risks of compliance related to completeness, accuracy, and timeliness of the MCOs encounter data.
+There were four sets of metrics for comparison: Total count of final encounters Total paid amount of final encounters Total count of members with at least one encounter Total count of encounters with paid amount > \$0.00 Overall, the MCO's claim reports reconcile within immaterial degrees of variance.
 While nuances exist within certain months, the volume of records and/or dollars driving variances was not considered to be high risk when assessing the completeness of the encounters.